jomo/imgur-screenshot/README.md

 Note
 ----

 The screenshot will be taken **after** the selection has been made.
 This could be annoying if you want to capture something quickly and _then_ want to select an area.
-I might implement this as a FutureFeature™ when I find a decent way to display an image in full screen.
+I might implement this as a FutureFeature™ when I find a decent way to capture the whole screen, display the shot in full screen and then crop it to a selection.

 Troubleshooting
 ----